Seattle SeaTac Airport

 - Alaska Airlines Board Room - Location: Airside, Concourse D, near Gate D1.
 Lounge Access: Pay at the Door (US$ 45.00) • Priority Pass • Alaska Airlines Board Room Membership.

 - Delta Sky Club - Location: Airside, between Gate S8 and S9.
+Showers are available.
 Lounge Access: Pay at the Door (US$50.00) • Delta Sky Club Membership.

-- United Club - Location: Airside, Concourse A, Airside, gate A9.Lounge Access: Pay at the Door (US$ 50.00) • Priority Pass • United Club Membership.
+- United Club - Location: Airside, Concourse A, Airside, gate A9.Lounge Access: Pay at the Door (US$ 50.00) • United Club Membership.

 USO Lounge - The USO offers a lounge to members of the military and their families.
 Amenities include: WiFi, video games, TV lounge, snacks, sleeping area, showers, computers, library, and a child care area.
 Location: Main terminal, Mezzanine, 2nd Floor (landside).
 Hours: open 24 hours.